siddhantmadhur/zig-bgfx-sdl2/README.md

 #### Libraries used:
 - [SDL2](https://www.libsdl.org/): This was very easy to get working as they upload the latest release compiled in a static library on their [github releases](https://github.com/libsdl-org/SDL/releases/latest).
-- [BGFX](https://bkaradzic.github.io/bgfx/overview.html): This was more cumbersome to download and get working as the resources online are very little, and further how to implement it in Zig was even more sparse.
+- [BGFX](https://bkaradzic.github.io/bgfx/overview.html): This was more cumbersome to download and get working as the resources online are very few, and further implementing it in Zig is even more sparse.

 ## How to compile the static library